Unifying the Brascamp-Lieb Inequality and the Entropy Power Inequality: Conclusion

 \section{Conclusion}

-In this paper, we established a new inequality that unifies the BLI and the EPI by developing a variant of the doubling trick proof strategy.
+In this paper, we established a new inequality that unifies the BLI and the EPI by establishing subadditivity of certain entropic functionals.
 There are several interesting research directions that are worth pursuing.
 We did not address the questions of extremizability and uniqueness of extremizers in this work.
-One reason for this is that Theorem \ref{thm: EPI+BL} is established by taking the limit as $\epsilon$ and $\delta$ go to 0.
+One reason for this is that Theorem~\ref{thm: EPI+BL} is established by taking the limit as $\epsilon$ and $\delta$ go to 0.
 When $\epsilon$ and $\delta$ are strictly bounded away from 0, the extremizer of $s_{\epsilon, \delta}(\cdot)$ under a covariance constraint exists and is a unique Gaussian distribution.
 However, these existence and uniqueness properties need not hold in the limit as $\epsilon, \delta \to 0$.
-In general, the doubling trick based strategy is a powerful tool for proving inequalities, but may not always succeed in identifying necessary and sufficient conditions for equality.
+In general, such a proof strategy is a powerful tool for proving inequalities, but may not always succeed in identifying necessary and sufficient conditions for equality.
 For this reason, alternate proof strategies that rely on heat flow based arguments \cite{BarEtal06, BenEtal08, CarEtal09} or optimal transport methods \cite{Bar98, Rio17} are worth exploring as well.
+After a preprint of this work appeared online, an optimal transport-based proof of Theorem~\ref{thm: EPI+BL} was discovered in Courtade~\cite{Cou19}.
+Shortly thereafter, Courtade and Liu~\cite{CouLiu20} proved Theorem~\ref{thm: EPI+BL} as a limiting case of the forward-reverse Brascamp-Lieb inequality~\cite{LiuEtal18} and gave an alternate proof of Theorem~\ref{thm: finite}.

 Finally, although our results generalize the BLI and the EPI to vector random variables with more general independence properties, these independence properties are still quite restrictive.
-It would be interesting to establish similar entropy inequalities under weaker independence conditions.
+For instance, the inequalities we derived do not encompass the monotonicity of entropy power family of results \cite{abbn04,mab07,mag18}.
+It would be interesting to generalize our inequalities to include the above family as well.
+Another (related) direction to pursue would be to establish similar entropy inequalities under weaker independence conditions.